nop77svk/tdv-cli/README.md

 The `if exists` option instructs the server to not return error when any of the objects listed do not exist on the server.

+### Drop objects' contents

+`purge [if exists] `<_comma-delimited list of resource specifiers_>`;`

+The `if exists` option instructs the server to not return error when any of the objects listed do not exist on the server.

+This almost has the same effect as `drop...`, except for keeping the listed resource in place, not deleted.

 ### Grant privileges

 `grant `<_modus operandi_>` [recursive] `<_comma-delimited list of privileges_>` on `<_comma-delimited list of resource specifiers_>` to `<_comma-delimited list of liberal principals>`;`